MozillaReality/WebXR-emulator-extension/README.md

 ## How to control the emulated devices

 By clicking a device in the devtool panel, you can select gizmo mode of the device.
-By draggin a gizmo, you can rotate or translate the device.
+By dragging a gizmo, you can rotate or translate the device.

 ## Configuration

-You can congifure some settings from the top in the WebXR tab.
+You can configure some settings from the top in the WebXR tab.

 ### Device